past showcases

-In partnership with the Department for Business and Trade and UK House, Classical Unlocked presents a live, multi-part event centred on Deep Field, the landmark collaboration between Eric Whitacre, NASA, Space Telescope Science Institute and 59, a journey studio.
+In partnership with the Department for Business and Trade and UK House, Classical Unlocked presented a live, multi-part event centred on Deep Field, the landmark collaboration between Eric Whitacre, NASA, Space Telescope Science Institute and 59, a journey studio.

 March 14, 2026 - 4pm Eric Whitacre’s Deep Field UK House British Music Embassy, Palm Door on Sixth (Austin, Texas)